noisyboiler/nameko-wamp/README.rst

 Wampy
 ~~~~~

-Under the hood nameko wamp uses wampy as the Client Peer - and the Router Peer when running tests.
-The Router is Crossbar.io.
+Under the hood **nameko-wamp** uses wampy_ as the Client Peer - and the Router Peer when running tests is Crossbar.io.

-You can use a stand-alone wampy Client to interact with your nameko services too.
-See the wampy project for more details, but the standard pattern is:
+You can use a stand-alone **wampy** Client to interact with your nameko services too.
+See the wampy_ project for more details, but the standard pattern is:

 ::